Dumb pipe

-With regard to a mobile network operator (MNO, or operator), the term dumb pipe, or dumb network, refers to a simple network that, with a high enough bandwidth to transfer bytes between the customer's device and the Internet without the need to prioritize content, can afford to be completely neutral with regard to the services and applications the customer accesses.
-The use of the term "dumb" refers to the fact that the network operator does not affect the customer's accessibility of the Internet such as by either limiting the available services or applications to its own proprietary portal (like a walled garden) or offer additional capabilities and services beyond simple connectivity (like a smart pipe, the term with which it contrasts).
-A dumb pipe primarily provides simple bandwidth and network speeds greater than the maximum network loads expected thus avoiding the need to discriminate between data types.
+A dumb pipe or dumb network, in relation to a mobile network operator (MNO), is a simple network that has high enough bandwidth to transfer bytes between the customer's device and the Internet without the need to prioritize content.
+This means it can afford to be completely neutral with regard to the services and applications the customer accesses.

+This is in contrast to a smart pipe where the operator affects the customer's accessibility of the Internet by either limiting the available services or applications to its own proprietary portal (like a walled garden) or offer additional capabilities and services beyond simple connectivity.
+A dumb pipe primarily provides simple bandwidth and network capacity which is greater than the maximum network loads expected thus avoiding the need to discriminate between packet types.

-Among the commonly understood operational models for a MNO are the dumb pipe, the smart pipe, and the walled garden.
+Among the commonly understood operational models for an MNO are dumb pipes, smart pipes, and the walled gardens.

 Description

-A dumb network is marked by using intelligent devices (i.e. PCs) at the periphery that make use of a network that does not interfere with or manage an application's operation / communication.
-The dumb network concept is the natural outcome of the end to end principle.
+A dumb network is marked by using intelligent devices (e.g. computers) at the periphery that make use of a network that does not interfere with or manage an application's operation / communication.
+The dumb network concept is the natural outcome of the end-to-end principle.
 The Internet was originally designed to operate as a dumb network.

 In some circles the dumb network is regarded as a natural culmination of technological progress in network technology.
 With the justification that the dumb network uniquely satisfies the requirements of the end to end principle for application creation, supporters see the dumb network as uniquely qualified for this purpose, as – by design – it is not sensitive to the needs of applications.
 The dumb network model can, in some ways, allow for flexibility and ease of innovation in the development of applications that is not matched by other models.